JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Reports/Signoffs/Readme.md

-There should be a directory containing pdf versions of the approved signoffs.
-Make sure that the pdf is readable and professional before pushing to the repo.
+This directory will contain pdf versions of the signoffs.
+Signoffs will be approved and added throughout the course of the design process.
+These additions have no time and are related to how quickly they are approved.